Scuba diving fatalities: Accident investigation

+Fatal incidents are less likely to occur during surface-supplied diving operations, even though the diving environment may be more hazardous, as the diver is supported by a diving team and the supervisor is able to monitor and communicate with the diver.
+The supply of breathing gas is more secure, and it is extremely unusual for the diver's umbilical to be severed, which means that the diver cannot normally get lost underwater.

 Equipment testing

 Equipment testing is an important part of dive accident and fatality analysis.
 As stakeholders in the community have different and occasionally conflicting needs when it comes to such testing, tests should be done as soon as possible to avoid degradation of evidence, and the testing should be done by impartial investigators, with all relevant equipment treated as evidence and legally acceptable procedures for controlling custody of the evidence.
 Currently the procedures for equipment testing after diving accidents are poorly standardized.
 Important procedural items include when testing should be conducted, who is responsible for the testing, what equipment should be tested and what tests should be done.

 This requires appropriate training of first responders and law enforcement agencies, availability of testing equipment, development of suitable test protocols, and funding to conduct the testing.
 Procedures for testing rebreathers differ from those for testing open circuit equipment.

 Life-support equipment is an integral part of diving, and dive equipment is generally robust and reliable, but bad maintenance, design flaws, improper use, or other factors may cause or contribute to an incident.
 When equipment issues are not contributory to an incident, they should be excluded so that the causative factors may be correctly determined.